History & Achievement

 - The SIU Board of Trustees unanimously passed the $10 per semester student Green Fee.

-2015: SIU earns Tree Campus USA designation for the first time!
+2015: SIU earns Tree Campus Higher Education designation for the first time!

 - Earns Bicycle Friendly University Bronze rating for the first time.

 - Listed and a Sierra Magazine Cool Schools for the first time.

 - Earns a STARS Silver rating for the third consecutive time.